Joseph Rafferty’s projects are his artistic statements.

 Photography has been a life-line of expression during Joseph’s stay on earth, feeling most grounded when his ideas materialize to visual imagery.
 Motivated by a passion for social justice, Joseph lives in a realm of beauty amongst pain.
 His visual linguistics are sculpted props and drawings, through which his visceral experiences emerge as a visual tapestry.
 Weaving images that provoke emotion and encourage empathy for others despite differences, Joseph’s visuals are moments of “things as they are experienced psychologically, rather than things as they are scientifically” (William Mortensen).

 His body of work also influenced by early foundational years among the Redwood trees, his service in the United States Military, and his education at Art Center College of Design.
-Heavily inspired by Arnold Newman's manipulation of existing light, Joseph captures images with 4x5 large and medium formats, utilizing colour neg film.
+Heavily inspired by Arnold Newman's manipulation of existing light, Joseph captures images with all formats of cameras.
 His photographic subjects begin with an idea explored through sketches further developed through research (literature, current events, locations, and style), and are materialized through the sculpting of props.
 Each detail becomes a tool in building a landscape of meaning.